Security

 Responsible disclosure

-Reports to security@slabbist.com are acknowledged within one business day.
-Good-faith researchers are welcome — see the policy below.
+Email security@slabbist.com.
+We acknowledge within one business day.
+Good-faith researchers are welcome — details below.

 Reporting a vulnerability

-Email security@slabbist.com with a reproduction and the affected surface.
-If you need PGP, request our key in the first message and we will send it before you share details.
+Email security@slabbist.com with a description of what you found and how to reproduce it.
+If you need PGP, ask in your first message and we will send the key before you share any details.

 We acknowledge within one business day and aim to triage within three.
-We do not currently run a paid bounty, but we will credit researchers who ask for public acknowledgement once a fix ships.
+We do not run a paid bounty program, but we will publicly credit researchers who ask for it once a fix ships.

-Good-faith research on the Slabbist production services is not a violation of our Terms.
-"Good-faith" means no data exfiltration beyond a minimum proof of concept, no denial of service, no social engineering of our staff, and no accessing other users' data beyond your own accounts.
+Good-faith research on Slabbist production services is not a Terms violation.
+Good-faith means: no data taken beyond the minimum needed to prove the issue, no denial-of-service testing, no social engineering our staff, and no reading other users' data outside your own accounts.

 Subprocessors and infrastructure

 A current list is available on request.
-Key providers at the time of writing: Supabase (Postgres + auth, US region), Cloudflare (edge network), Resend (transactional email), Sentry (crash telemetry with PII redaction), Stripe and Persona (marketplace, future).
+Key providers today: Supabase (Postgres and auth, US region), Cloudflare (edge network), Resend (transactional email), Sentry (crash reporting with PII redacted), Stripe and Persona (marketplace, planned).

 Compliance roadmap

-We are working toward SOC 2 Type I in 2026, followed by Type II once we have twelve months of production operations.
+We are working toward SOC 2 Type I in 2026, followed by Type II after twelve months of production operations.
 GDPR and CCPA compliance is in place today.
-Customers with specific requirements can ask for a current security questionnaire response.
+Customers with specific requirements can request a current security questionnaire response.